CiscoDevNet/terraform-provider-mso/website/docs/r/schema_site_service_graph.html.markdown

 * `template_name` - (Required) The template name under which you want to deploy Service Graph.
 * `site_id` - (Required) The site ID under which you want to deploy Service Graph.
 * `service_graph_name` - (Required) The name of the Service Graph.
 * `service_node` - (Required) List of maps to provide Site level Node association.
-This maps should be provided if site is associated with template.
     * `device_dn` - (Required) Dn of device associated with the service node of the Service Graph.

 ## Attribute Reference ##

-No attributes are exported.
+The only Attribute exposed for this resource is `id`.
+Which is set to the id of Service Graph created.

 ## Note ##
 - This resource is supported only for NDO 4.1.1i and above.